emiliorizzo/video_data/README.md

 ### video_data_token,

-   provides tokesn from data reads by video_data module (at momenn the unique token abailable is "title")
+  provides tokens from data reads by video_data module

+  -id: Video id
+  -title: Video title
+  -description: Video Description
+  -duration: Video duration in seconds

-## Example usage
+## Example - Node Title form Video Title

  - Download and install video_data module
  - Enable video_data and video_data_token modules
  - Download and install auto_entity_label
- - Create a content type (ex: "videos")
+ - Create a Content Type (ex: "videos")
- - Add a text field or a  - video_embed_field (ej "video_link")
+ - Add a text field or a  video_embed_field (ej "video_link")
  - Goto admin/config/media/video_data and select the field name (in this case "video_link") in the select list of your conten type (in this case "videos"), Save Configuration
  - Edit the Conten Type ("videos") Autolabel options, and write (or search in Token Browser)